-Each year the provision made for uncollectable amounts on Council Tax is revised by examining the aged debt analysis and applying the basis outlined below:
+Each year the provision made for uncollectable amounts on Council Tax is revised by examining the aged debt analysis and applying the basis outlined below.

-Arrears at 31 March 2017 have been analysed by age of debt and stage of recovery action being taken.
-These have been put into three broad categories:
+Arrears at 31 March 2018 have been analysed by age of debt and stage of recovery action being taken.
+These have been put into three broad categories, as set out in the following table, alongside the percentage provision applied: